-Overhead lifting is a common workplace activity but the potential risks are often overlooked.
-Accident reports highlight the deaths and serious injuries that can occur when things go wrong but there can also be major economic costs and serious disruption to manufacturing output.
+Overhead crane lifting is a common workplace activity but the potential risks is often overlooked.
+Accident reports highlight the fatalities and serious injuries that can occur when things go wrong but there can also be major economic costs and serious disruption to manufacturing output.

 Ensuring that lifting equipment is fit for purpose is a vital element of any programme aiming to achieve high standards of health and safety; LOLER specifies the need to carry out a thorough examination of overhead cranes at least once every twelve months, which does help towards achieving that goal.
 It is important however not to rely solely on this one snapshot in time; companies should also complete regular visual checks throughout the intervening period.

 Overhead cranes can be subjected to immense forces, in testing environments; and component parts such as hoists and cables will see inevitable wear and tear over time; especially when exposed to extreme heat, chemicals and/or the risk of corrosion.
 Equipment failure can have very serious consequences not just for the load, but also for any plant, building structures or personnel in the surrounding area.

 It is estimated that 2/3s of all overhead crane incidents could have been avoided by providing proper training, and that a further 9% could have been avoided with overhead crane inspections checklist maintenance programmes.